Lumentum raises takeover offer for Coherent to $6.9 billion

 Under its new bid, Coherent shareholders will receive $220 in cash and 0.61 Lumentum shares for each share held.

-Coherent agreed to a $5.7 billion deal with Lumentum in January, attracting other bidders looking to grow their share of a market, which is set to benefit from the rising adoption of 5G and consumer electronics.
+Coherent agreed to a $5.7 billion deal with Lumentum in January, attracting other bidders looking to grow their share of a market set to benefit from the rising adoption of 5G and consumer electronics.

+The Wall Street Journal reported late on Wednesday that optical components maker II-VI Inc submitted a new takeover offer for Coherent worth roughly $7 billion, or around $285 a share.

-Last month, MKS Instruments offered $6 billion, followed by a $6.4 billion bid by optical components maker II-VI.
+Last month, MKS Instruments offered $6 billion, followed by a $6.4 billion bid by II-VI.

 Ever since, Lumentum and II-VI have engaged in a bidding war, making at least two counter offers each by sweetening the cash component.